OSSpk/Online-Voting-System-TCP/README.md

 •	The Server should **allocate a new thread for every new incoming Client**.

 ## How to Run
 The client. and server.c files are provided.
-Just compile each file using the following command and run it (For client, obviously replace the server.c filename with client.c).
+Just compile each file using the following command on Linux terminal or Windows Bash and run it (For client, obviously replace the server.c filename with client.c).
 Make sure the server is running before running any client.

 ``` gcc –pthread server.c -o server.out ```